 Investigations

-The goal of the Investigations Division is to provide superior investigative services to solve a crime and enhance the quality of life for the citizen of the Tulalip Reservation.
-The Investigations Division is led by a Commander, staffed with a Sergeant, Detectives and an Evidence Technician.
+The goal of the Investigations Division is to provide superior investigative services to solve a crime and enhance the quality of life for the citizens of the Tulalip Reservation.
+The Investigations Division is led by a Commander, and staffed with a Sergeant, Detectives, and an Evidence Technician.
 Detectives conduct thorough and in-depth criminal investigations by locating persons of interest, conducting interviews of victims, witnesses, and suspects.
 Detectives author and serve search or arrest warrants and testify in court cases.

 Detectives work with officers of the Patrol Division to identify and apprehend criminal offenders, with a strong emphasis on the investigation of major crimes, through cooperation, both divisions operate efficiently to resolve cases.